thepolicylab/initial-website/_projects/2021-02-23-covid-testing-experience.md

 ## What did we learn?
 {: .lead}

 The large majority (over 90%) of people who interacted with the state’s COVID-19 testing program had a positive experience.
 But there was (as always) room to improve.
-In the K-12 testing space, for example, we uncovered 13 key insights, leading to 5 core recommendations that are now being pursued:
+In the K-12 testing space, for example, we uncovered 13 key insights, leading to 5 core recommendations that are now being pursued (see the full [K-12 report](https://osf.io/jxgrz/) for details):

   1. Offer a broad variety of options for where and when users can get an appointment—as well as who can qualify for one.
   2. Send users more information leading up to their appointment, focusing on what to expect at their appointment and specific instructions on what to do when they arrive.